Approximately 2 billion people globally are either obese or overweight and have a higher risk of chronic diseases.

 Clinical studies have concluded that although many people claimed losing weight initially following the above diet eventually did put on weight after following the same diet for more than 6 months [7,10].

-Recent research conducted after collating data from 170 countries found out that when excess animal protein is consumed (i.e. more than 25% of the total calorie intake), due to its slower digestion rate it is converted and stored as fats and the person has a 23% higher risk of becoming overweight(6,7,10).
+Recent research conducted after collating data from 170 countries found out red meat and obesity are closely related.
+It is believed that when excess animal protein is consumed (i.e. more than 25% of the total calorie intake), due to its slower digestion rate it is converted and stored as fats and the person has a 23% higher risk of becoming overweight(6,7,10).

 Furthermore, a study done in the UK found that even chicken, considered to be a leaner protein source, provide more fat-energy than protein-energy.